ansys/pyansys-dev-guide/README.rst

 include the original MIT license in the reused code to make the PyAnsys project suitable for commercial use.

-See `LICENSE` in this repository for the standard PyANSYS license.
+See `LICENSE` in this repository for the standard PyAnsys license.
 This should be included in the root directory of any PyAnsys projects.

 Exposing new Ansys technologies to PyAnsys and subject to internal review and decision process.
 Reach out to Stephane Marguerin and Alexander Kaszynski  for any requests.

 PyAnsys Library Overview